dangnelson/WATERBEAR-Shed/05 Wall Exterior/Wall Exterior.md

 To cover the eave ends, start at the top underside of the rake and work your way down.
 For the first piece, cut a 45 degree lip in a small section of siding that can slide up to the 45 degree angle of the rake underside.

-45 degree cuts can be easily done by adjusting your *Circular Saw* to 45 degrees and using your *Rip Guide* against the siding edge to get a straight cut.
+45 degree cuts can be easily done by adjusting your *Circular Saw* to 45 degrees and using your *Circular Saw Rip Guide* against the siding edge to get a straight cut.

 For the side under the rake fascia, start by cutting a 45 degree angle so it slides under the rake fascia.

 #### Rake Underside Siding

 For the rake underside, *Measure* the cut by having one person stand on the *Extension Ladder* while another stands on the *Step Ladder*.
 To install, pass the siding up to the person at the ridge and have the other hold it in place at the eave end.
 Nail it in twice at each piece of blocking.
-Install  with the grove against the wall so the second piece can slide into the first.
+Install with the groove against the wall so the second piece can slide into the first.

 #### Corners

 #### Trim

 ## 05. Door Flashing & Hardware